jacintak/jacintak.github.io/docs/teaching/GLM/lectures/04-GLM.md

 <img src="04-GLM_files/figure-html/Melanoma-1.png" width="300" style="display: block; margin: auto;" />

-**Question 5** - Is there a relationship between Melanoma tumor thickness (mm) and whether a patient survives?
+**Question 5** - Is there a relationship between Melanoma tumour thickness (mm) and whether a patient survives?

 **Question 6** - What does the coefficient estimate of `-0.24853` for the variable `thickness` represent?

-**Question 7** - What is the probability of survival with a tumor 5 mm thick?
+**Question 7** - What is the probability of survival with a tumour 5 mm thick?

 > Wear sunscreen!